alexdoshii/doshii-code-challenge-semirix/README.md

 ## A Small Web Application

-Create a simple application for member rewards.
+Create a simple Dockerised application to manage members and rewards.
+The model for members and rewards are entirely up to you.

-Endpoints and logic should be created for:
+The application can be written in either JavaScript or TypeScript with a framework of your choosing.
+The data can be stored in any source using an existing Docker container image.

+### Must have:
+The Nodejs application containing endpoints to manage CRUD operations:
+- Members
-- Creating a member and reward
+  - Retrieve a member by email
+  - Option to include associated rewards in the response
+  - Option to specify which member properties to return
+- Rewards
-- Associate a reward to a member
+- Associate/dissociate a reward to a member

+### Nice to have:
+- Ability to search members
-- Retrieve a member and their rewards
+- Ability to search rewards
-- Delete a member and reward
+- Supporting unit and integration tests

 #### Please complete using the following technologies
 - NodeJS (ES6) - preferably using version 8 or above